|Academic-Year Program 2014-15|

 |Spring Semester Classes

-The earliest students can leave Seville is May 10, and students who must stay to take exams for regular courses will have their room and board covered until the day after their last final exam.
+Students who must stay to take exams for regular courses will have their room and board covered until the day after their last final exam.

 JYS students enjoy learning about Spain from a variety of perspectives.
 They experience first-hand the life of a university student, see the day-to-day activities of their host family, play sports, take art/dance/cooking classes, and interact with the community through volunteering and internships.